BiancaPinolini/Equivalent-Luminosity/README.md

 root 'eqlumi.C("/Autumn18_102X_nAODv6_Full2018v6", "/MCl1loose2018v6__MCCorr2018v6__l2loose__l2tightOR2018v6", "TTTo2L2Nu", 58, 2018)' > output.txt
 ```

-Pay attention!
+Pay attention
-a.
-In both mcProduction and mcSteps you must insert a "/" at the beginning
+* In both mcProduction and mcSteps you must insert a "/" at the beginning
-b.
-The number of samples and the data-taking years are to be entered as Int numbers
+* The number of samples and the data-taking years are to be entered as Int numbers